Where to go fat biking in Ontario. Source

 Distance from Downtown: 52.8km

-More than 180km of trails loop the Larose Forest with 27.4km of densely wooded singletrack available for snow biking.
+More than 180km of trails loop the Larose Forest with 27.4km of densely wooded singletrack available for fat biking.
 Passes are required when riding the trails and are offered in various packages (U18… $15/year, O18…$25/year & family passes for $55/year); it’s worth the cost!
 Parking at P1, you should take trail-16 on one of the guided group fat biking trips offered with the annual pass.
 The forest brings a melody many perceive as calming as you are situated just outside the East end of Ottawa.

 Written by: Grant Kowalsky